Quinten/mini-web-game/README.md

     },
     myScene: {
         state: {
-            entities: ['mySquare']
+            entities: ['myBulb']
         }
     }
 }
 ```

-This renders a white square that dissapears when clicked.
+This renders a white light bulb that dissapears when clicked.
 The line `next: ['game']` removes `myScene` from the active states.

 ### Adding logic

 When you add a new component, do not forget to import and export it in `src/components/index.js`.

-Use `src/components/fillrect.js` as an example of how to create logic for your components.
+Use `src/components/bulb.js` as an example of how to create logic for your components.
 The component life cycle methods you can use are:

 1. preupdate
 2. update